Ye Haiyan: Schoolgirls rape case

 Hooligan Sparrow, a documentary by the Chinese-born American filmmaker Nanfu Wang featuring Ye, was shown at the Sundance Film Festival in 2016.
-The documentary depicts Ye's 2013 campaign protesting against the school girls rape incident alongside other activists.
-They become targets of harassment for these protests as they continue to raise awareness about the rape case through social media.
+The documentary depicts Ye's 2013 campaign protesting against the school girls rape incident and how Ye and other activists become targets of harassment for these protests and their continuing efforts to raise awareness about the case.

 Personal life

 Ye's activism has exposed the authorities and school officials but has had a negative effect on her daughter because schools are not willing to enroll her.

 Ye and her daughter have also reported to be victims of several physical assault incidents following Ye's campaigns against child abuse.
 In an incident in Guangxi during May 2013, Ye defended her home and daughter against a group of women believed to be sent by the government, resulting in her administrative detainment for, the police claimed with allegedly falsified evidence, injuring three of her attackers.
 Ye and her family faced harassment following her release, and eventually had to leave their home and reside in the Guangdong province.